Peszon/student-challenge-particle-simulation/README.md

 ```

 This will compile the project using optimization flags `-O3`, multithreading flags `-j16` and include
 necessary headers.
-Change the number after -j to adjust the number of core that will be used to execute the program.
+Change the number after -j to adjust the number of cores that will be used to execute the program.
 The compiled executable will be available in the the ./bin directory and can be executed with:

 ```sh
 ./bin/output